 Managing access token expiration is important to ensure that your integration works smoothly and prevents unexpected authentication errors from occuring during normal operation.
 When designing authentication for your integration, be sure to store the token and expiration period contained in the Identity response.

-If an expired token is used to authenticate a REST call, the REST call will fail and return a 603 error code.
-If the expired token is used in subsequent REST calls, a 602 error code will be returned.
-If either of these codes are received, the client should renew the token by calling Identity service.
+If an expired token is used to authenticate a REST call, the REST call will fail and return a 602 error code.
+If an invalid token is used to authenticate a REST call, a 601 error code will be returned.
+If either of these codes are received, the client should renew the token by calling Identity endpoint.

-If you call the Identity service before your token has expired, the same token and the remaining lifespan will be returned in the response.
+If you call the Identity endpoint before your token has expired, the same token and the remaining lifespan will be returned in the response.